 There's a world of difference between the kind of quality outcomes and pace of development you can achieve with paper-based systems versus a digital QMS system.
 But for scaling businesses, a one-size-fits-all eQMS solution can be a strait-jacket rather than a solution.

 An eQMS can be a heavy-duty and expensive option that imposes particular ways of working onto a business.
-Sometimes it can only make sense for larger companies to spend the time and effort deploying them.
-But a LEAN eDMS can operate as a flexible digital framework for those businesses who need to manage and control their documentation, people and process in ways that work for them.
+Sometimes it can only make sense for larger companies to spend the time and effort deploying them and pay extra for customisation when they need it.

 With the right controls, these companies can build out systems that answer the requirements of the most stringent regulation while not getting bogged down with unnecessary bureaucracy.